 2. Complete the Master Units below, plus one Graduate Certificate specialisation of your choice, plus 48 credit points' worth of units from the five available education specialisations, which you are free to mix and match.

-3. Complete the Master Units below, plus 96 credit points' worth of units that you can freely select from the five available specialisations.
+3. Complete the Master Units below, plus 96 credit points' worth of units that you can freely select from the four available specialisations.

 Education research is varied, and combines a number of methods to gather data, and develop insights that inform curriculum design and education best practice in the classroom.